Spouse In Limerence With Someone Else? – 3 Do’s and Don’ts if Your Spouse is Infatuated with Someone

 She said, “No.”

-You’ll have a lot of people that love you and care about you, who are giving you what they believe is good advice.
+You’ll have many people who love you and care about you, giving you what they believe is good advice.
 I mean, they’re not bad people.
-But the advice is going to be prejudiced because they love you so much.
-And they see the pain that you’re in.
-And that’s why I’m saying the second thing is you really should decide whether you’re going to stay in this marriage or not.
-Because you’re going to have a lot of reasons to leave.
-And a lot of people recommending that’s exactly what you do.
+But the advice will be prejudiced because they love you so much and see the pain you’re going through.
+And that’s why I’m saying that you really should decide whether you’re going to stay in this marriage or not, because you’re going to have a lot of reasons to leave.
+And there will be many people recommending that’s precisely what you do.

 So we recommend that you think like “10, 10, 10.”

 And then, I strongly recommend you write down your reasons for wanting to stay in this marriage.
-Because on the tough days, you’re going to want to read that again.
+Because on the tough days, you’ll want to read that again.

 Committing to standing means that even on the tough days, when you don’t think you want to do it anymore, you keep fighting for your marriage.